Norman Brinkworth

 Norman Brinkworth (born 28 February 1944) is a Pakistani hurdler.
 He competed in the men's 400 metres hurdles at the 1972 Summer Olympics.
 He won a bronze medal in the 400 metres hurdles at the 1970 Asian Games.

+Brinkworth was born in an Anglo-Indian family from Lahore.
+He was the national champion of Pakistan in the 400 meters hurdles.
+He later migrated with his family to Germany.